 Since then I’ve had countless guitars, amps and pedals in bits, either repairing, modding or building different things, discovering new skills, keeping in mind there is always more to learn.
 Seeking out knowledge about guitars (and everything to do with them) was what my world revolved around and I couldn’t believe that there was actually a job where the skills I had acquired could be used.

 My first touring experience was with my friends band when I was about 18 or 19 and after I had done a few of my own tours I got my first real guitar tech job with 65daysofstatic.
 All of their gear was broken and anything that wasn’t broken soon would be due to their cavalier attitude towards guitar care or amp maintenance.
 Bands eh?!
 What this meant was they were the perfect band for me to learn how to work on the road, as there was always something that needed fixing and if there wasn’t, you can rest assured that there would be some mid performance acrobatics (or stupidity) which resulted in Ozzy having more work.
 I recall one occasion when, during line check for a festival one pedal literally fell apart and was unusable.
 Unfortunately this was crucial for the set so I had 10 minutes to figure out what was wrong and how to fix it.
 Luckily (for me) the switch had broken and I had a spare which I swapped out and the band went onstage bang on time.
 Yay me!
-Other bands I have since worked for include LCD Soundsystem, Mogwai, Richard Hawley, and Wild Beasts (amongst others) and I am still actively working today.
+Other bands I have since worked for include LCD Soundsystem, Mogwai, Franz Ferdinand and Wild Beasts (amongst others) and I am still actively working today.

 This job has allowed me to travel the world, working in different venues from small pubs to arenas.
 I have had to deal with the worst rental backline you can think of and the best.
 I have stage managed people I don’t know, whose language I don’t speak and I have witnessed rock and roll antics and some of the most amazing shows, moments I know that will stay with me forever.
 Through all of this the one thing that has stayed in my head is that no matter what, a gig WILL happen.
 No matter what, I need to make it work.
 Whether that be a broken pedal or the fact that all of the gear won’t physically fit on the stage.
 That being said, once the gig does happen it doesn’t mean an amp won’t spontaneously combust or a tuning machine won’t fall apart or the drummer won’t fall of the riser.
 I have had to learn to be ready for anything.